Voice Search SEO Tips: How To Optimize For Voice Search

 Well, voice search is hands-free, fast, and easy; making it oh-so convenient for those on-the-go moments.
 With 53% of voice searches happening while driving, it comes as no surprise that many of these queries are location specific.
 Imagine you have a gas station; someone is driving around and suddenly the fuel light starts to blink.
 He might immediately ask his voice assistant for directions to the nearest gas station.
 Now, if your listing is optimized on GMB and you are located in the area, Google may give your gas station as a result.

-Tip 4: Structured Data is Your Best Friend
+Tip 4: Use Structured Data

 In a nutshell, structured data is a piece of code that you implement on your webpage.
 This piece of code helps Google to understand what the content on your site is all about.
 Although it is not really a ranking factor – might be in the future, though – it can make your search result snippet richer and so, stand out from the crowd.
 With richer I mean that you are able to add extra pieces of information such as prices, hours, review stars, and even pictures or videos, to your snippet.

 That snippet looks way more attractive to click on, doesn’t it! *click* – oops, let’s stay on topic.
 As you can see, a voice assistant can already get so much valuable information out of this snippet alone.
 If the query was “Ok Google, give me a good and easy to make soup recipe” this webpage may have a good chance to be featured because (1) its good: 4-stars out of 800+ reviews, (2) easy to make: mentioned in title tag plus it only takes 30 minutes, and (3) it is a soup recipe like I wanted, great!
 Bonus to this: with structured data you will be able to rank for featured snippets (position zero) and answer box queries, too – and if that’s the case, there will be a high possibility that your content is the answer to the voice query!